 Use custom containers with jobs

-Create a job that trains a Scikit-learn model
+Create an Experiment that trains a Scikit-learn model

 Share files and models across jobs

 In this tutorial, we’ll show you how to train a linear regression model to predict the salary of a software engineer depending on their experience.
 The dataset is partially based on the Stack Overflow salary calculator, which we’ll use to build a single variate linear regression model with one feature (experience) and label (salary).

 The Experiment generates a Python pickle file that gets stored in the shared storage service of Gradient.

 After signing in, click on Gradient in the navigation bar on the left to choose Projects.
 Click on the Create Project button and select Create Standalone Project.
 Enter a name for the project when prompted.

 Within this project, we will create an experiment that trains the model.